rinkaku (輪郭):

 My practice consists of letting my eyes guide me and the camera; what captures my eyes while walking through the city is what ends up exposed on the film itself.
 A kind of "street photography" that tries not to insert itself too much into other people's private affairs and tries to capture Milano's emptiness and stillness.

-As of now, I'm spending most of my time wandering, taking pictures of its spaces and people, and then developing them myself in the darkroom.
+As of now, I'm spending most of my time wandering, taking pictures of spaces and people, then developing and printing them myself in the darkroom.

 photography portfolio